[This article was updated in January 2019]

 Police Chief Mark Saunders had earlier voiced his support for such a review.
 "My hope is that such a review will consider not only our investigative processes, but take a hard look at systemic issues of bias of any kind.
 I believe these issues are serious enough to warrant a review," he wrote in a statement released on March 9.

-In June, the board announced a budget of $3 million for the review and a working group was formed to determine its terms of reference.
-The review will include consultations with the community and is expected to take 15 months.
+In June 2018, the board announced a budget of $3 million for the review, which will include consultations with the community.

 Changing Local Policing